brianlaam/Netflix-User-Data/README.md

 - Bar chart showing the number of users per subscription type.
 Basic has the most subscribers.

-### User Age Distribution

-- Histogram of user ages showing most users are concentrated in the 20s and 30s age brackets.

-- Pie chart of age groups like 20-30 years, 30-40 years etc.

-### Revenue Over Time

-- Line chart of monthly revenue over time shows gradual increase in revenue as users joined.

 ### Device Usage

 - Pivot table and heatmap of mean user age by device type and country.